cloudmesh-community/book/chapters/iaas/libcloud.md

 corresponding .yaml file in the cloudmesh-community github repository.

 Python Script - <https://github.com/cloudmesh-community/cm/blob/master/cm.py>

 Yaml File - <https://github.com/cloudmesh-community/cm/blob/master/cloudmesh.yaml>

 <b>When using the script and yaml file please keep in mind the following
-steps to make sure you do not share your private keys and passwords on your publicly accessible Github account.<b>
+steps to make sure you do not share your private keys and passwords on your publicly accessible Github account.</b>

 1. Create a folder in your computer that is not within a git clone that you have made.
 For example maybe you can use a new directory on your